Schlieren: History

 The conventional schlieren system is credited mostly to German physicist August Toepler, though Jean Bernard Léon Foucault invented the method in 1859 that Toepler improved upon.
 Toepler's original system was designed to detect schlieren in glass used to make lenses.
 In the conventional schlieren system, a point source is used to illuminate the test section containing the schliere.
 An image of this light is formed using a converging lens (also called a schlieren lens).
 This image is located at the conjugate distance to the lens according to the thin lens equation:

 where $f$ is the focal length of the lens, $d_o$ is the distance from the object to the lens and $d_i$ is the distance from the image of the object to the lens.
 A knife edge at the point source-image location is positioned as to partially block some light from reaching the viewing screen.
 The illumination of the image is reduced uniformly.
 A second lens is used to image the test section to the viewing screen.
 The viewing screen is located a conjugate distance from the plane of the schliere.

-The word schlieren originates from the German schliere, meaning "streak".